Applications now open. Apply Here.

 Late Night mini grants are intended to help provide engaging activities that do not involve alcohol during high-risk times.
 All undergraduate and graduate clubs and organizations, as well as individuals, planning social, recreational or entertainment-based late night programming are eligible to apply.
-Clubs, organizations, and residence halls may be awarded up to $150 per year by completing the mini-grant application form below.
+Clubs, organizations, and residence halls may be awarded up to $150 per year by completing the mini-grant application form above.

 Mini grant activities should meet most or all of the following guidelines:

 - Application is submitted at least two weeks prior to date of event.

 - Late night mini grant requirement: On Thursday, Friday or Saturday night after 9 pm OR an event directly linked to a high-risk time (ex: game watch).